BGP (Border Gateway Protocol)

 AS Numbers and Route Selection

 An AS (Autonomous System) is a collection of networks operated by a single administrative entity.
-Each AS is assigned a unique AS number (ASN) by IANA (Internet Assigned Numbers Authority).
+AS numbers (ASNs) are handed out through a hierarchy: IANA distributes blocks to the regional internet registries (RIRs), and each RIR assigns numbers to organizations in its region.
+APNIC covers the Asia-Pacific region, including Japan.
 For example, Google operates AS15169 and Amazon operates AS16509.

 BGP routers connect to neighboring AS routers via TCP port 179 and advertise the network prefixes (IP address ranges) they can reach.
 The receiving router evaluates multiple candidate routes based on attributes such as AS path length, local preference, and MED (Multi-Exit Discriminator) to select the optimal path.